A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Butt Stuff

 Technically, this is vagina stuff, not butt stuff.
 And your vagina, specifically.
 There are going to be a lot of fluids before and after giving birth.
 Also, pelvic floor issues are so common.
-Thinx are period underwear and Speax are basically cloth diapers for adults (but cute and comfy).
+Thinx has period underwear and bladder underwear options kind of like cloth diapers for adults (but cute and comfy).
 I have both kinds, love them and they are easy to wash.
 I’d recommend the lower rise styles during pregnancy and high-rise postpartum.

-Two friends highly recommended this Keekaroo changing pad, so I trusted them even though it seemed a bit absurd in price.
-And lo and behold, this was the only place Nilou would hang out happily for the first five weeks of her life (see photo above).
+Two friends highly recommended this Keekaroo changing pad, so I trusted them even though it seemed absurd in price.
+And lo and behold, this was the only place N would hang out happily for the first five weeks of her life (see photo above).
 In addition, it's wipeable so we don't have to spend money or drawer space or laundry space on changing pad covers.
-I like that there’s no wear and tear with it—it’ll easily be passed on through many kids.
+I like that there’s zero wear and tear with it—it’ll easily be passed on through many kids.

-Not necessary by any means, but one of our friends said it was his favorite thing and he is such a practical man that we trusted the praises.
+Not necessary by any means, but one of our friends gave this Ubbi wipes dispenser to us and said it was his favorite thing.
 Turns out, a weighted, one-handed wipes container is a very handy thing when you are cleaning up a wriggly butt that is trying to dive off the table.
-I prefer the style of the Ubbi dispenser, but Oxo also makes a nice one.

-1. Mama Bear: the ones we use on a regular basis—like Pampers Pure but cheaper
+Mama Bear: the ones we used on a regular basis with N—like Pampers, but a bit cheaper

-I like the Weleda brand for my own hand lotion, so I figured it would be nice and natural for the baby.
-They have this diaper care cream with calendula and zinc oxide.
-We mainly use it at night before her long sleep at night, and we haven't had any major issues with diaper rash.
+Weleda has this diaper care cream with calendula and zinc oxide.
+We mainly use it at night before long sleeps, and we haven't had any major issues with diaper rash.

-I like the Ubbi pail our friend lent us because you can just use regular garbage bags (though we actually use the Ubbi bags, too—they are made out of recycled materials).
+I like the Ubbi pail our friend lent us because you can just use regular garbage bags (though we actually use the Ubbi bags, too.
 It seems to contain the hazardous materials and fumes and one order of bags lasted us two years.
 We got ours handed down from a friend.
 My husband would like you to know (because he is right here over my shoulder) that he likes the Ubbi better than the Diaper Genie even though we have never owned a Diaper Genie.
 And if you take your garbage out daily, you can skip all of the gadgets and just use your regular garbage cans.

 A diaper-specific bag isn't necessary—you just need something that fits the stuff you want to carry around.
 You likely already own one that works.
-We just use a regular ol' canvas bag sometimes or a big tote my mother-in-law bought me from the Philippines.
-Sometimes a backpack.
-I recently bought an Amber & Ash tote bag as a new work bag and am kind of obsessed with it and use that as the baby bag sometimes.
-It's one of the most functional bags I've ever owned and it’s nice when we’re on longer excursions because it can be carried like a backpack or a tote.
+We just use a regular ol' canvas bag most of the time, and a small backpack I already had.

 Car seat + Stroller

-We have the Nuna Pipa infant car seat, which is one of the safest and lightest infant car seats on the market.
-It can also be strapped in to a car without a base, if needed, so that makes it great for traveling.
-My favorite feature is the built-in "dream drape" we use constantly to keep Nilou in the shade.
+We have the Nuna Pipa infant car seat, which is one of the lightest infant car seats on the market.
+It can also be strapped in to a car without a base, if needed, so that makes it nice for traveling.
+My favorite feature is the built-in "dream drape" we use constantly to keep N in the shade.

-Admittedly, we panic-bought a lighter, more compact travel stroller before Nilou’s first flight.
-Big minimalism fail and not necessary but we did get some good use out of it because we traveled a lot until she turned two (hello, COVID).
+Admittedly, we panic-bought a lighter, more compact travel stroller before N’s first flight.
+But we got a lot of use out of this—we did a ton of traveling before she turned 2 (enter: COVID).

 photo by Eliesa Johnson